MazinInaad/automationFramework/README.md

 ## Help

-### [git bash here]
+### git bash here
-Git Bash can be accessed by right mouse clicking in the folder in which you want to run the git cammand.
+Git Bash can be accessed by right mouse clicking in the folder in which you want to run the git command.

 ### Setting (global) proxy for git
 - Set proxy settings for git (git bash anywhere):